robinschuere/archive/Architecture/branching/environments.md

 |bugfix|*|dev|test|all tests are green
 |hotfix|*|the branch where it broke|all preceeding branches (*)|hotfix was tested on that branch
 |upgrade|*|the branch following the current branch|upgrade is tested on the new branch

+(*) the order to follow is development, test, ..., main.